EKYCSolutions/ekyc-id-ios/README.md

 ![](https://img.shields.io/badge/platform-ios-blue) ![](https://img.shields.io/github/v/tag/EKYCSolutions/ekyc-id-ios?label=version)

-The EkycID iOS SDK lets you build a factastic OCR and Face Recognition experienced in your iOS app.
+The EkycID iOS SDK lets you build a fantastic OCR and Face Recognition experienced in your iOS app.

 With one quick scan, your users will be able to extract information from thier identity cards, passports, driver licenses, license plate, vehicle registration, covid-19 vaccinate card, and any other document by government-issued.